guaguanco127/br.utility.gain-1.0/MaxMSP External/README.md

 This external works almost like the abstraction version.
 However, you are unable to click inside of an external.

 The first two inlets are for the left and the right stereo signals.
 You can give the message of "speed $1" with a float connected to the message to adjust the decibels using Max data.
-Or, if you prefer a signal driven approach, use the far right inlet is for a signal to adjust the decibels between -72.0 and +35.0 dB.
-Or,